Everything (Anna Vissi song): Music video and criticism

-The video clip's protagonist, played by the singer, discovers that her boyfriend is cheating on her.
+The music video's protagonist, played by the singer, discovers that her boyfriend is cheating on her.
 She leaves the hotel, kicks parked cars and leaves.
 Her purse is stolen out of her convertible by a thief on a motorbike, and she leaves a gas station without paying to chase after him.
 She is then pursued by the police and arrested, but escapes and hitchhikes a lorry the driver of which feels her leg.

-Resembling a road movie, the clip was criticized for displaying negativity with regards to Greece.
-Greek politician Georgios Karatzaferis criticized the video clip as "defamatory to Greece" in a speech in the European Parliament.
+Resembling a road movie, the music video was criticized for displaying negativity with regards to Greece.
+Greek politician Georgios Karatzaferis criticized the video as "defamatory to Greece" in a speech in the European Parliament.
 More specifically, Karatzaferis argued that the video harmed the country's reputation in the eyes of future tourists, and that was reason enough for the European Parliament to hold an inquiry into the matter.
 No such inquiry was planned or ever undertaken.